 The motivation of the renewable energy generating facility owner in net metering is generally power cost reduction or climate change mitigation.
-Net metering is not designed to be an income generating mechanism for the renewable energy generating facility owner.
+Net metering is not designed to be an income generating mechanism for the renewable energy generating facility owner, as per section 30A of the Renewable Energy (Amendment) Act, 2020 (Act 1045).

-An applicant seeking connection to the low-voltage secondary distribution network, that is nominal voltage <1kV, should comply with the 'Net Metering Sub-Code, 2015' and all applicable articles of the National Electricity Distribution Code.
+An applicant seeking connection to the low voltage secondary distribution network, that is nominal voltage <1kV, should comply with the 'Net Metering Code, 2022', relevant regulations and all applicable articles of the National Electricity Distribution Code.

-This document is in line with the Renewable Energy Sub-Code (Distribution), National Electricity Distribution Code, National Electricity Grid Code, applicable IEC and IEEE standards and other international best practices.
+This document is in line with the Renewable Energy Sub-Code (Distribution), National Electricity Distribution Code, National Electricity Distribution Metering Code, National Electricity Grid Code, applicable IEC and IEEE standards and other international best practices.

-1.1 Objective
+1.1 Scope

-This Sub-Code provides guidelines and technical connection conditions for the inter-connection of renewable energy generating facility to the low voltage distribution network under net metering scheme.
+This Code provides guidelines and technical connection conditions for the interconnection of renewable energy generating facilities to the low voltage distribution network (nominal voltage <1kV) under the Net Metering Scheme.